36 Best Things to Do in New Orleans, LA

 Hear the River Flow at Crescent Park

 If you need a few hours in the day to simply walk around or sit on a bench and introspect about your life and make decisions you have been unable to in the hustle of the city, come to Crescent Park.

-Cruise Around the Water on the Steamboat Natchez
+Cruise around on Steamboat Natchez

 Feel the Rage at Studio Be

-This is not an ordinary art gallery but Brandon’s art serves a purpose which is closely linked to activism and this is represented through his graffiti work which sparks a dialogue about current social and political issues.
+This is not an ordinary art gallery, but Brandon’s art serves a purpose that is closely linked to activism, and this is represented through his graffiti work which sparks a dialogue about current social and political issues.

 Sing a Song at the Louis Armstrong Park